cardboard-iguana/cardboard-iguana.com/log/2021-11-22-tryhackme-complete-beginner-supplements.md

 The ARP protocol links OSI layers 2 and 3 by mapping IP addresses to MAC addresses.
 ARP packet message headers contain two operation codes: REQUEST (1) and REPLY (2).

-Basically, an ARP request will broadcast “to” a particular IP address but using the “broadcast” MAC address (00:00:00:00:00:00), and the computer with that IP address will then reply in a non-broadcast fashion (since this requires that both the MAC address and IP address be filled in, such a direct reply provides the desired information by way of its very existence).
+Basically, an ARP request will broadcast "to" a particular IP address but using the "broadcast" MAC address (00:00:00:00:00:00), and the computer with that IP address will then reply in a non-broadcast fashion (since this requires that both the MAC address and IP address be filled in, such a direct reply provides the desired information by way of its very existence).

 * [OSI Model](../notes/osi-model.md)